How to Move Through Each of the Nine Accounting Cycle Steps

 Ready to get started with the accounting cycle?
 Here’s how to navigate each of the nine steps.

 1. Analyze and measure transactions

-Obviously in this phase, your business collects their transactions for analysis, measurement, and recording.
-But here's the first hang-up: what do you have to record?
+In this phase, collect all of your company’s transactions for analysis, measurement, and recording.
+But here's the first common hang-up: what do you have to record?

-As a general rule of thumb, a business should minimally record:
+As a general rule of thumb, a business should minimally record the following:

 - All cash sales.

 - All purchases (no matter how small).